 A tall mirror propped against the wall might also make the ceiling look higher.
 Below is a great example of a tiny bedroom and how the entire back wall is mirrored with stunning decorative mirrored panels.
 I love this idea because the mirrors make the room look and feel so much larger!

 4 – Style

 Opting for a minimalist aesthetic is a foolproof way to maximize the space all over your home.
 But minimal does not stand for bland—it can be customized to any taste or preference, classical or modern.
 When it comes to bedroom design, Ally Olson from VisionBedding.com says that a shabby chic decor style is trendy right now.

 This soft, romantic look can be created using either new furniture that is distressed to achieve the appearance of an antique or actual vintage items boasting the wear and tear effect of long years.
 If you love shabby chic decor, the example in the room below is a great place to start for inspiration!

 5 – Furniture

-Once you know what form of interior design you are going to stick with, you’ll be ready to make some clever choices during the actual purchasing process.
+Once you know what form of interior design you will stick with, you’ll be ready to make some clever choices during the actual purchasing process.
 Consider downsizing your bed—a humble full-size bed might very well give you what you need, instead of a queen or a king.

 If you are in a really tight squeeze, you can even use a multifunctional futon or a sofa bed.
-Make sure your entertainment units are placed in another room, as looking at screens right before bed may negatively affect your sleep.
-If you won’t give up on your nightly TV time though, mount a flat screen TV up on a wall instead of making room for an entire unit.
+Ensure your entertainment units are placed in another room, as looking at screens right before bed may negatively affect your sleep.
+If you won’t give up on your nightly TV time, though, mount a flat-screen TV up on a wall instead of making room for an entire unit.

 6 – Measurements